tchal100/Credit_Risk_Analysis-/README.md

 # Results:
-As shown below our Random Sample has a Balanced Accuracy Score: 65.03%. with our Precision High Risk: 0.01 and  Low Risk: 1.00 with  Recall Score Difference: 0.08%..
-Our Random Sampler represents our Lowest percentages.
+As shown below, our Random Sample has a Balanced Accuracy Score: 65.03%.
+With our Precision High Risk: 0.01 and  Low Risk: 1.00 with  Recall Score Difference: 0.08%.. our Random Sampler represents our Lowest percentages.